thaifjord_buy1

 lakistalars.jpg

 Laksika (31) is a housewife married to the village’s lotto millionaire Olav (34).
-He works long days and Laksika seems bored and isolated in her spacious, new house.
+He works long days and Laksika is bored and isolated in her spacious, new house.

 Will they manage to make room for both of them to have a life outside the house?